About

 Governance of the ARRC

-The ARRC's membership is comprised of a broad set of private-market participants—including banks, asset managers, insurers, and industry trade organizations—and official sector ex-officio members.
-The ARRC is chaired by Peter Phelan, Chief Administrative Officer of the Institutional Clients Group in North America at Citigroup.
+The ARRC was comprised of a broad set of private-sector participants as members—including banks, asset managers, insurers, and industry trade organizations—and official-sector ex-officio members.
+The ARRC was last chaired by Peter Phelan, Managing Director in the Office of the Chief Operating Officer at Citi.

 Members